inducer/pyopencl/doc/source/runtime.rst

     Return *True* if PyOpenCL was compiled with OpenGL interoperability, otherwise *False*.

+.. function:: get_gl_sharing_context_properties()

+    Return a :class:`list` of :class:`context_properties` that will allow a newly created context to share the currently active GL context.

 .. function:: get_apple_cgl_share_group()

     Get share group handle for current CGL context.